Henri Gouraud: French Mandate of Syria and Lebanon

 Gouraud's administration in Syria borrowed much from his time as a young man working under Lyautey in Morocco, where colonial policy focused on control of the country through manipulation of tribes, Sufis, and the rural Berber populations.
 In Syria, this took the form of separate administrations for Druze and Alawite communities, with the aim of dividing their interests from those of urban nationalists.

 Particularly unpopular following the French taking of Damascus, the Syrian nationalist Adham Khanjar of Southern Lebanon staged a failed attempt on Gouraud's life on 23 June 1921.

 Later years

-Gouraud, as Military Governor of Paris, escorting Canadian Prime Minister William Lyon Mackenzie King to the Tomb of the Unknown Soldier at the Arc de Triomphe.
+Gouraud, as Military Governor of Paris, escorting Canadian prime minister William Lyon Mackenzie King to the Tomb of the Unknown Soldier at the Arc de Triomphe.

 In 1923, he returned to France, where he was the Military Governor of Paris from 1923 to 1937.
 He also served on the Supreme Allied War Council from 1927 until his retirement in 1937.
 General Gouraud died in Paris in 1946.
+In 1948 his remains were interred at the ossuary at Navarin Farm, built atop the site of the Second Battle of Champagne, which he had inaugurated in 1924.